aaaaaaaaaaaaaahhh/boston_nn/README.md

   `mdev`.
 I also stored the losses of the network as it trained and plotted those against the epochs to make sure they were going down.
 - ## Model
+  - My model consists of only 2 types of layers, Fully Connected layers and Relu activation layers.
+In addition to these layers I used the Mean Squared Error function for my loss.
+  - ### Fully Connected Layer
+    - Each Fully Connected Layer(FC Layer for short) consists of a `forward` and `backward` function, the first of which finds the dot product of the input and the weights and adds the bias, similar to the equation of a line. $this_{is}$
 - ## Result